sfuxy2283/serverless-timer-api/README.md

 You can use this web app after signup or login by guest.

 ## Getting Started
-This api is bulit on severless framework to bulid infrastructure of AWS as code
+This api is bulit on severless framework to bulid infrastructure of AWS as code.

 ### Prerequisites
 * AWS account and IAM user with admin access